jomelcandinato/NewsHub-A-Global-and-Local-News-Aggregation-Platform/README.md

 ## After the Installation of the Dependencies
 You need to open 2 terminals:
-Terminal 1: In the first terminal, navigate to the backend folder and run 'npm start' (or npm run dev for development) to start the Express server on port 5000.
+Terminal 1: In the first terminal, navigate to the backend folder and run `npm start` (or `npm run dev for development`) to start the Express server on port 5000.
-Terminal 2: In the second terminal, navigate to the frontend folder (likely named "newshub") and run ### `npm start` to launch the React development server on port 3000—then open your browser to http://localhost:3000 to access NewsHub.
+Terminal 2: In the second terminal, navigate to the frontend folder (likely named "newshub") and run `npm start` to launch the React development server on port 3000—then open your browser to http://localhost:3000 to access NewsHub.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.